cytopia/mysqldump-secure/README.md

 If the script runs on an operating system productively, which is currently not yet included at the top of this document, please let me know, so I can add it for reference.

+If you use the script, star it or let me know somehow.

 ## 6. Todo